 Subject: Test number 12 (whizzywhig) on Tuesday

-Since Subscribers have unlimited access to TestSender without visiting the TestSender page, they can automate Sender tests.
-Because there is no way for us to tell your email sysetm to "send us an email", you automate Sender testing by telling your email system to automatically send an email to our TestSender address (see above).
-That starts the test, just as if you started it from the TestSender webpage.
+Since Subscribers have unlimited access towithout visiting the page, they can automate Sender tests.
+Because there is no way for us to tell your email system to "send us an email", you automate Sender testing by telling your email system to automatically send an email to our address (see above).
+That starts the test, just as if you started it from the webpage.